Q. What are the course requirements for application to your graduate program?

 Q. What TOEFL score is required for admission?

 A. The minimum score requirements for the university are: TOEFL, 550 on the paper-based test or 79 on the Internet-based test; IELTS, 7.0; and online MET, 56 or higher.
 For the Molecular Genetics department, it is recommended that applicants have an overall TOEFL iBT score of 96, with a minimum score of 22 in each of the four sections (or comparable scores on other tests).
-Please see Step-by-step guide for more information about English language tests.
+Please see the OSU Application page for more information about English language tests.

 Q. Does Ohio State accept the TOEFL My Best Score?